Paraguay

 Paraguay's social protection system is fragmented with low coverage.
 Non-contributory programmes such as Tekoporá and Tenonderá offer support to vulnerable families with children and youth, while the Pension Alimentaria serves as a basic pension for the elderly in extreme poverty.
 Coverage remains limited, and benefits do not necessarily lift beneficiaries out of poverty.
 Contributory social security covers dependent workers in the formal economy, but many schemes face financial sustainability and equity challenges.
 Paraguay also lacks an unemployment insurance scheme.

 Although access to healthcare is free and guaranteed through public institutions since 2007, households that contribute to the social security system generally use services provided by social security agencies or those in the private sector, financed through private insurance schemes.
-The low formalization of the labour market, at around 30%, limits individual and household’s access to social security.
+The low formalization of the labour market, with formalization at 62 per cent of non-agricultural work, limits individual and household’s access to social security.

 COVID-19 and other crises

-Finally, COVID-19 highlighted the need for a statutory unemployment insurance system, with the ILO providing extensive support in the design of a social insurance.
+COVID-19 highlighted the need for a statutory unemployment insurance (UI) system, with the ILO providing extensive support in the design of a project for a contributory UI scheme.

-Paraguay is also exposed to climate risks: droughts, floods, wildfires, and extreme heat limit households’ capacity to generate income (especially in the rural sector) and threaten livelihoods tied to two industries critical to Paraguay’s economic structure (e.g., cattle and soybean).
+Paraguay is also exposed to climate risks: droughts, floods, wildfires, and extreme heat limit households’ capacity to generate income (especially in the rural sector) and threaten livelihoods tied to two industries critical to Paraguay’s economic structure—cattle and soybean.

 Government and social partner priorities

-Contributory pensions face financial sustainability and equity challenges.
+However, contributory pensions still face financial sustainability and equity challenges.
 The government and social partners have committed to advancing the debate in line with the recently ratified Convention on Social Security (Minimum Standards), 1952 (No. 102).

 ILO Projects and Programmes